DmitryGubanov/portfolio-backtester/README.md

 v2.4, validation, cleanup, and fixes
 - separate download logic into own Downloader class
 - implement downloading from google, since yahoo stopped their free/easy to use service
+- separated all classes into own files and put all util classes/functions into own file